zhanglidong/EsenthelEngine/README.md

 You may NOT resell or sub-license the source code to any third-party.
 You may NOT claim that you wrote the source code.
 You may NOT remove or change any copyright messages or this License text from the source code.
+You may NOT copy the source code, change its name, and sell it as your own.
 Esenthel source code is not given to you, it is licensed to you, Esenthel Creators remain as its copyright owners.

 If you submit any code to Esenthel Engine developers (for example bug fixes or improvements to the Engine) then